sunfishcode/origin/example-crates/tiny/README.md

   4000bd:	b8 e7 00 00 00       	mov    $0xe7,%eax
 ```

-Here, the value being loaded is 0xe7, which has the eigth bit set.
+Here, the value being loaded is 0xe7, which has the eighth bit set.
 The x86
 `push` instructions immediate field is signed, so `push $0xe7` would need a
 4-byte immediate field to zero-extend it.
 Consequently, using the `push`/`pop`
 trick in this case would be longer.